jaredmacintyre/3D-Alien-Defense/readme.txt

 where the RGBA values for the ambient and diffuse colours are returned for the colour with id number that is passed to the function.
-Note that this function only works for user defined colours and the RGBA values for coloursi 0 to 9 will not be returned.
+Note that this function only works for user defined colours and the RGBA values for colours 0 to 9 will not be returned.